biosciflo/VISION/README.md

 - Navigate to the extracted folder and double-click on `VISION.exe` to start the application.

 **macOS:**
 - Open the extracted folder, find the `VISION.app` file, and double-click to launch it.
-If you encounter any security prompts preventing the app from opening (due to macOS Gatekeeper), right-click (or Control-click) the app and select Open, then confirm in the dialog that you want to open it.
+If you encounter any security prompts preventing the app from opening (due to macOS Gatekeeper), right-click (or Control-click) the app and select Open, then confirm in the dialog #

+- Quick Guide for Running Blocked Applications on macOS

+macOS prevents certain applications from running due to security restrictions, particularly those downloaded from the internet and not signed by a verified developer.

+## Step 1: Grant Execution Permission

+- **Command**: `chmod +x /path/to/yourApp`
+- **Purpose**: Grants execute permission to your application, making it runnable on your system.
+- **Usage**: Replace `/path/to/yourApp` with the actual path to the application you wish to run.

+## Step 2: Remove Quarantine Attribute

+- **Command**: `xattr -cr /path/to/yourApplication`
+- **Purpose**: Removes the quarantine attribute macOS applies to files downloaded from the internet, which causes the security block.
+- **Usage**: Replace `/path/to/yourApplication` with the path to the affected application or folder containing multiple blocked files.

+## Notes

+- These steps are particularly useful for applications blocked by macOS due to lack of a verified developer signature or for files marked as unsafe because they were downloaded from the internet.
+- Always ensure you trust the source of the software you're attempting to run, as bypassing these protections can expose your system to risks.
+- This guide is intended to help users quickly resolve issues with running applications that macOS has blocked due to its security settings.

 **Linux:**
 - Open a terminal and change to the directory containing the extracted files.